-Welcome to FASP’s Maternelle, a nurturing and creative learning environment which fosters a child’s natural desire to explore, discover, create, and become a lifelong learner.
+Welcome to FASP’s Maternelle (Preschool, Pre-K and Kindergarten), a nurturing and creative learning environment which fosters a child’s natural desire to explore, discover, create, and become a lifelong learner.

 The FASP Maternelle, the French name for Preschool, Pre-K and Kindergarten program, offers a true bilingual and multicultural French-English program for early childhood, unique the Princeton greater area.
 Based on the official French national curriculum, it provides a well-planned pedagogical approach to children between the ages of three and five.

 Take a peek inside our Preschool, Pre-K, and Kindergarten classrooms, and learn more what makes our school unique!

 The harmonious development of your child is our goal.
 Our objective is to offer our students a way of life that meets their physiological, affective, and intellectual needs.
 Our curriculum is organized in the areas described below; they are adapted to the age and the learning style of your child.